Parcast: History

 Cutler, a 27-year old graduate of the University of Arizona, launched Parcast in 2016.
 He was inspired by the hit podcast Serial, itself a spinoff of This American Life.
 He believed that his network could produce podcasts of comparable quality while saving money on the production of individual episodes.

-Parcast's original focus was on producing scripted true crime series, but their scope expanded into the mystery, science fiction, and history genres as well as fictional audiodramas.
+Parcast's original focus was on producing scripted true crime series, but their scope expanded into the mystery, science fiction, and history genres as well as fictional audio dramas.

-Parcast currently produces over 40 daily and weekly shows, supported by a team of more than 75 voice actors, producers, and scriptwriters.
-Unlike competitors such as Wondery or Gimlet Media, Parcast focuses on producing a higher quantity of podcasts.
+Parcast produced over 40 daily and weekly shows, supported by a team of more than 75 voice actors, producers, and scriptwriters.
+Following a decline in demand for the shows and the anticipated merger of Gimlet Media and Parcast into a single Spotify Studios subsidiary, the firm is expected to be disbanded sometime in 2023.

 Audience

 According to due diligence performed by Spotify, over 75% of Parcast's audience is female.